resotto/python3-docker-devenv/README.md

 ```

 ## How to Use Docker Commands
-If you want to confirm container status, you can use [`docker ps`](https://docs.docker.com/engine/reference/commandline/ps/).
+If you want to confirm container status, you can run [`docker ps`](https://docs.docker.com/engine/reference/commandline/ps/).
 If specifying `a` option, you can retrieve all containers status, while retrieving only running containers with no option.
 ```
 $ docker ps -a
 ```